 With Motor Drive 1 attached, you can capture the action with single-frame or continuous operation at either 2 or 3.5 frames per second.
-The comfortable handgrip has two operating buttons, each with a Minolta "touch switch", enabling full viewfinder readout for either horizontal or vertical framing.
+The comfortable handgrip has two shutter-release buttons each with a Minolta "touch switch", enabling full viewfinder readout for either horizontal or vertical framing.

 Auto Winder G lets you focus full attention on the creative aspects of photography by freeing you from winding the film after each picture.
-Continuous sequences up to 2 frames per second are also possible by holding down the camera's operating button.
+Continuous sequences at up to 2 frames per second are also possible by holding down the camera's shutter-release button.

-Both units are designed to attach quickly and easily to your X-7A without access caps to remove or store.
+Both units are designed to attach quickly and easily to your X-300s/370N without access caps to remove or store.
 Their film-advance mechanisms stop automatically at the end of the roll, and film can be easily loaded and unloaded without removing the units.